sylvain-lp/crew-ai-psycho/README.md

 This is a very simple CREW AI example, using Crew AI "create" to initiate a Project structure out of the box.
 - The example is using a local "ollama" LLM, running on http://localhost:11434.
-- No need for any LLM subscription, no OPENAI_API_TOKEN needed or token.
+- No need for any LLM subscription, no OPENAI_API_TOKEN needed.
 - Project runs well on a Macbook Pro M, with "ollama/llama3.2:latest" LLM.

-* Scenario *
+**Scenario**

-An AI Agents is a patient dealing with anxiety and has decided to engage in a therapy with a very helpful psychoanalyst.
+An AI Agent is dealing with anxiety and has decided to engage in therapy sessions with a very helpful psychoanalyst.
-Watch their session as they try to identify the cause of this condition and decide to cope with it :-)
+Watch their sessions as they try to identify the cause of this condition and decide to cope with it :-)

 ### 1. Install Python & Virtual Env (using "uv")
 `source:` https://docs.crewai.com/en/installation